lkh-meredith/VAMP-UMFDA/README.md

 ## Acknowledgements

 Our code is based on [CoOp](https://github.com/KaiyangZhou/CoOp), [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) and [DAPL](https://github.com/LeapLabTHU/DAPrompt/tree/main) repository.
-We thank the authors for releasing their code.
+We thank all the authors for releasing their codes and datasets.